As an Amazon Associate, I earn from qualifying purchases.

 Proper storage is as vital as cleaning.
 Below lies the blueprint for storing your golf shoes:

-1. Ensure shoes are fully dry before storing to avoid mould.
+- Ensure shoes are fully dry before storing them to avoid mold.

 Following these points will shield your shoes from premature aging and keep them course-ready.